Solidsoft-Reply/Halting-Problem/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;A(*n*, *n*) is logically equivalent to A(*n*).

-&nbsp;&nbsp;&nbsp;&nbsp;A(*n*) is a computation over a natural number.
+A(*n*) is a computation over a natural number.
 It is therefore a member of the set of all such computations, i.e., a member of the set of C.  We will use k to represent the number of this computation.
 So we can state the following.

 &nbsp;&nbsp;&nbsp;&nbsp;A(*n*, *n*) = C*k*(*n*)